Replacing a Basement Window

 Step 1 – Remove old window and frame

-Start by completely removing the old window sash from the metal frame.
-Then, using an angle grinder with a metal cutting wheel, cut through the bottom of the frame going all the way from the inside to the outside edge.
+Start by removing the old window sash from the metal frame.
+Then, using an angle grinder with a metal cutting wheel, cut through the bottom of the frame, going all the way from the inside to the outside edge.
 Cut completely through the sash stop and the concrete within.

-Repeat the process across the top of the frame as well.
+Repeat the process across the top of the frame.
 But if the exterior-side of the window has a top flange that is covered by wall sheathing and siding, leave this spot for now.
-It is easier to access after the next step.
+That will be easier to access after the next step.

 With the top and bottom cut, pry each side toward the center making an ‘X’ shape from the severed metal window frame.
 Prying the window out of the opening may be quick, or it may be a major struggle.
 The difficulty depends totally on the thickness of the metal; and the oldest windows were built from the heaviest gauge of steel.

 After the top of the frame is payed down in the middle, use a reciprocating saw to cut the outermost portion of the top flange.
-I wasn’t kidding about the ‘major struggle’.
+I wasn’t kidding about the “major struggle.”
 In this case, Mike had to use his largest pry bars and even a sledge hammer.
-With the old window out of the way, the hardest part of the job is behind you.
+But with the old window out of the way, the hardest part of the job is behind you.

 Step 2 – Prep the opening for the new window

-After sweeping the concrete clean, coat the surfaces of the opening generously with siloxane masonry sealer until the concrete is saturated and won’t absorb any more sealant.
+After sweeping the concrete clean, coat the surfaces of the opening generously with siloxane masonry sealer until the concrete is saturated and won’t absorb any more sealant (several brands are available).
 Wipe up excess and let the surface dry before moving on to the sill.

-Mike likes to set the new windows atop a 2×8 pressure-treated sill, which he rips with a 5 to 10 degree slope on one edge to help water drain away.
+Mike likes to set the new windows atop a 2×8 pressure-treated sill, which he rips with a 5- to 10-degree slope on one edge to help water drain away.
 Cut correctly, the sill should snuggly and require a few taps of a hammer to seat it in place in the opening.
-It should project between 1/4 inch and 1/2 inch beyond the exterior face of the wall.
+It should project between 1/4 in. and 1/2 in. beyond the exterior face of the wall.
 Once you’ve got it located, mark its position.
 If the height of your opening doesn’t permit the use of a full-thickness 2x sill, you can re-saw or plane the pressure-treated stock to be thinner.

 The sill will be secured in the opening with a combination of masonry screws and adhesive sealant.
-After boring pilot holes through the wood, switch to a masonry bit to bore holes through the concrete.
-Then, remove the sill again.
+After boring pilot holes through the wood, switch to a masonry bit to bore holes into the concrete.
+Then, remove the sill.
 Apply adhesive sealant across the bottom of the opening, including a thick bead on each of the two ends.
 Then fasten the sill in place.

 Step 3 – Making the bucks

-Next, dry-fit the window in the center of the opening and measure the space on either side.
-If the concrete opening is out of square by more than 1/4 inch, the buck pieces may need to be cut to a tapered width.
+Next, dry-fit the window in the center of the opening and measure the gap on both sides.
+If the concrete opening is out of square by more than 1/4 in., the buck pieces may need to be tapered.
 In some cases, like on this installation, there won’t be room or need for a buck above the window.
 That’s okay.
-The mud sill will provide the fastening of the window.
+The window can be fastened to the mud sill.

-Cut the side buck pieces to match the gap between window and concrete, but subtract about 1/16 of an inch to account for the thickness of the sealant that you’ll apply.
+Cut the side buck pieces to match the gap between window and concrete, but subtract about 1/16 in. to account for the sealant that you’ll apply.
 The bucks should fit snugly, and Mike fastens them using trim head screws driven at a steep angle into the mud sill above and the window sill below.